chakchurina/embedding-model-selection/README.md

 To test this, we created nine pairs of semantically close queries relevant to the medical field.
 In medicine, this doesn’t just mean different phrasings of the same question but also branded vs. generic drug names and abbreviations vs. full terms.
 Here are a few examples:

-In this pair, one query uses a standard medical abbreviation, while the other presents the full term:
-- "PTT abnormalities in individuals with lupus anticoagulant"
-- "Partial thromboplastin time variations in patients with antiphospholipid syndrome"

-Here, the difference is whether a biological term is abbreviated or fully written out:
+In this pair, synonyms are used:
+- "Earwax removal is sometimes necessary when natural cleaning mechanisms fail"
+- "When cerumen does not clear on its own, medical intervention may be required"

+Here, the disease name is written out in full in one query and abbreviated in the other:
+- "What are the major predispositions for renal failure?"
+- "Which factors contribute to the development of CKD?"

+This pair demonstrates a biological term in its abbreviation and full form:
 - "Role of M1dG in oxidative DNA damage"
 - "Impact of malondialdehyde-deoxyguanine adducts on genomic stability"

-This pair demonstrates synonyms in use:
-- "Earwax removal is sometimes necessary when natural cleaning mechanisms fail."
-- "When cerumen does not clear on its own, medical intervention may be required."

 Each pair contains queries with similar meaning, but different pairs represent distinct topics.

+Such query pairs can be taken from the service's history, if available, or created with the help of a domain expert.
+It is important that queries within each pair are semantically close, while different pairs remain distinct.
+In these examples, they are not fully synonymous from a biologist's perspective but are sufficiently similar.

 We converted each query into a vector and calculated pairwise cosine distances between all embeddings.
 Since queries within the same pair should be close in meaning and queries from different pairs should be distinct, we expect the model to reflect this pattern:
 - Lower distances for queries within the same pair,